xemexpress/UniMemo/source files/README/README.md

-##### A bypasser will be given 10 % of price of commodity as reward when helping the offerer to purchase in passing.
+##### An offeree will be given 10 % of price of commodity as reward when helping the offerer to purchase in passing.
 Simple steps are as follows:

 1. Input the destination you are heading to.